Tableau for Beginners: Data Visualisation Made Easy

 Connect to the Data

 You should see a screen similar to the one above.
 This is where you import your data.
-As is visible, there are multiple formats that your data can be in.
-It can be in a flat file such as Excel or CSV, or you can directly load it from data servers, too.
+As is visible, there are multiple formats for your data.
+It can be in a flat file such as Excel or CSV or directly load it from data servers.

 You can see that Tableau itself offers some Sample Workbooks with pre-drawn charts, graphs, and other visuals.
 I would suggest going through these later for further exploration.

 The best way to learn is to get your hands dirty.
 Let us start with our Data, which can be found here.
-The data is that of a United States’ Superstore deliberating over its expansion.
+The data concerns a United States Superstore deliberating over its expansion.
 It wishes to know the prospective regions of the country where it could and hence requires your help.

 The first thing that you will need to do is import the data onto Tableau.
 So quickly follow the below steps: